mccabejj/manager/README.md

 - Kindness, humility, and solid character are not optional.
 Check your ego at the door so that we can do something great together.

 ## An open and honest feedback loop is expected.
 My job is to ensure that you give and receive feedback.
-In situations where anonymous feedback is suggested, you’ll probably hear me suggesting that you provide direct feedback, though anonymous feedback is better than none.
+In situations where anonymous feedback is suggested, you’ll probably hear me suggesting that you provide direct feedback instead, though anonymous feedback is better than providing none.
 I’m dedicated to giving you clear and timely feedback and hope that you’ll give me the same.
 I believe that feedback requires three attributes (in addition to being [kind](https://www.merriam-webster.com/dictionary/kindness)):

 - Safety (you should feel safe to give and receive candid feedback)
 - Effort (neither you nor I should feel defensive about the feedback)
 - Benefit (giving/receiving feedback should have impact)

 ## I go home when the day is done, and you should too.
-Most people work between about 7am and 5pm, and unless there’s an emergency, I don’t expect to communicate with you outside of these hours.
+Most people work between the hours of 7am and 5pm, and unless there’s an emergency, I don’t expect to communicate with you outside of these hours.
 I will rarely _(work in progress)_ respond to e-mails, or chats (Microsoft Teams, Slack) off-hours and I don't expect you to, unless it’s an emergency or 'significant event' _(which will be made clear)_.
 That said, I'm always available via phone or text should something come up.

 ## I value work/life balance and flexibility.
 I am busy outside of work, and so are you.
 Sometimes your professional life requires some flexibility in order for your real life to be successful.
 Trust me, I get it.
 However, the following are still important: